samuherek/ghi/README.md

 ### DONE
+[-] render the question/success/failure/ in a box in the middle of the screen

 [-] Setup a cursor tracking and syncing with the new diff

 [-] remove items from the existing list.